majoremai/majoremai/README.md

 </p>

 ## Contact
-Got a data, AI, or analytics project in mind—or want to super-charge your dashboards, strategy, or insight workflows?
+<small>Got a data, AI, or analytics project in mind—or want to super-charge your dashboards, strategy, or insight workflows?
 We’d love to help.

-Email **info@majorem.ai** and we’ll get back to you to explore the best way forward.
+Email **info@majorem.ai** and we’ll get back to you to explore the best way forward.</small>

 <p align="right"><sub><em>strategy in data’s language 💜</em></sub></p>